 If you’ll be spending time in Da Nang during your visit to Vietnam, lucky you!
 There is so much to do and see in and around the city.
 Here are some of the experiences we’ve enjoyed:

 Custom Tailoring: Bring digital photos of ideas for new pieces and/or bring favorite pieces from home that you want to have copied.
 Plan to visit a tailor early in your trip and budget for 2 more visits over 2-4 more days for a fitting and final adjustments.
-We use a fantastic tailor in Da Nang who speaks very good English and whose wife will help you to shop for fabric at the store down the block.
+We use a fantastic tailor in Da Nang who speaks very good English.
+If you request in advance, his wife may be available to help you to shop for fabric at the store down the block.
 His name is Mr. Loi and their business is “Tre Tailor,” located HERE.

 Hoi An Ancient Town: So much has been written in guidebooks and major travel websites about this UNESCO World Heritage site and ridiculously charming area that we’re going to assume this is already high on your list!

 Hai Van Pass: Some of the most beautiful ocean and mountain views in the world can be found on this overpass mountain road connecting Da Nang and Lang Co.
 Made famous by the British television series Top Gear (now on Amazon as The Grand Tour) through their 2-part Vietnam special which aired in 2008.

 Lady Buddha: Visit the striking 220′ statue and beautifully landscaped grounds that surround her.

 Son Tra Peninsula: Stunning views, home to the Lady Buddha, a tropical rain forest, rare monkeys, and butterflies.

 Swim and sunbathe or go parasailing at My Khe Beach.

 Snorkel or SCUBA dive around the Cham Islands.